 “I don't know what I think until I write it down.” – Joan Didion, American Author

-What Didion once said is absolutely true of me, a mama and former Manhattan Mad Woman-turned-writer, communications consultant and aspiring photographer.
+What Didion once said is absolutely true of me, a mama and former Manhattan Mad Woman-turned-writer, marketing and communications consultant and aspiring photographer.
 I find clarity in expressing myself and my experience through writing.

 Every woman has a journey.
 A moment (plural, sometimes) where she finds herself face down in the arena, as Brené Brown puts it.
 I say, 'face down in the ashes.'
 Either way, it's the moment when you pick yourself up, shake your head, and look around wondering, "What just happened?
 And did it really just happen to me?"